-Interior and exterior solid core and hollow core office doors – for London & Essex
+Interior and exterior solid core and hollow core office doors in Essex

 Office doors come in solid or hollow core designs, each with their own benefits.
 Solid core doors reduce sound, great for a quiet working environment, and provide fire protection from between thirty minutes to an hour.
 Hollow core doors are a cheaper alternative that are popular for decorative purposes and when fire protection isn’t a requirement.

 Find some of the clients that have used us for their office doors:

 - Add Consutrction (SE) Ltd